 Research at Mass General

-Massachusetts General Hospital is home to a vast fundamental research enterprise that is pushing the boundaries of science and medicine every day.
+The Mass General Research Institute is home to a vast fundamental research enterprise that is pushing the boundaries of science and medicine every day.

 Fundamental research is the process of learning the basic rules of life.
 The applications are wide-ranging, including new and improved devices, diagnostics and treatments, more accurate imaging technology and better organ donor matching.